unexpectedjs/unexpected/documentation/assertions/function/to-throw.md

   throw new Error('The error message!');
 }
-to throw /catastrophic failure/ expected 'The error message!' to match /catastrophic failure/
+to throw /catastrophic failure/ expected Error({ message: 'The error message!' }) to satisfy /catastrophic failure/
 ```

 You can also provide a function as the second parameter to do